fsaltunyuva/RayReflection/README.md

 When we hit the collider, the hit point is positioned slightly inside the collider.
 Therefore, when the second ray is cast from the hit point (which is positioned inside the wall), it hits the same collider again.

-## Solution
+## Solutions
-There are two solutions for this problem.
+There are two solutions to this problem.

 ### Solution 1
 As stated in [this StackOverflow answer](https://stackoverflow.com/a/38193001/19469259), the setting